23 SEP 21

 Separate quarantine rooms for both cats and animals

-Laundry/bathing room with modern metal grooming bath with heavy duty washer and dryer
+Laundry/bathing room with modern metal grooming bath with heavy duty

 Storage room for blankets, cleaning, and bathing supplies